OWASP/www-chapter-china-mainland/tab_pastevents.md

 15:00 Tea Break

-15:10 Talk 3 : "S-SDLC & DevSecOps, from the view of Software Engineering" - Jinghan SOng
+15:10 Talk 3 : "S-SDLC & DevSecOps, from the view of Software Engineering" - Jinghan Song

 15:50 Talk 4 : "OWASP SAMM 2.0" - Jie Wang

 16:30 Roundtable Discussion : "S-SDLC or DevSecOps, which one should be chosen?"

+#### **OWASP China-Mainland, Shanxi Area, Taiyuan, 2020/12/26**

 #### **OWASP China-Mainland, Henan Area, Zhengzhou, 2020/01/04**